 Everyone is welcome to join the BIR Oncology and Radiotherapy SIG including clinicians, physicists, radiographers, dosimetrists and oncology nurses.
 Simply join online here.

 The SIG is urgently looking to recruit an oncologist and a radiographer to be on the Management Group.
 If you would like to be involved in developing and organising educational events and courses and help steer government policy - please contact Lucy Stewart (email@example.com) with an abbreviated CV and a short paragraph about the skills you could offer.

-highlights from the January 2017 meeting of the Management Group
+highlights from the May 2017 meeting of the Management Group

 The group had a lively and productive meeting in May and discussed their upcoming events, position papers, podcasts, and various other matters:

 - ‘Proton Therapy in the UK – how is this going to affect your practice?’ – the event would take place on 12 October 2017

 - ‘Head and Neck meeting’ – event taking place on 8 December 2017